LuisaGroup/luisa-python-lang/README.md

 import luisa_lang as lc
 ```
 ## Basic Syntax
+### Difference from Python
+There are some notable differences between luisa_lang and Python:
+- Variables have value semantics by default.
+Use `inout` to indicate that an argument that is passed by reference.
+- Generic functions and structs are implemented via monomorphization (a.k.a instantiation) at compile time rather than via type erasure.
+- Overloading subscript operator and attribute access is different from Python.
+Only `__getitem__` and `__getattr__` are needed, which returns a local reference.

 ### Types
 ```python
 ```

 ### Functions
 Functions are defined using the `@lc.func` decorator.
 The function body can contain any valid LuisaCompute code.
 You can also include normal Python code that will be executed at DSL comile time using `lc.comptime()`.
 (See [Metaprogramming](#metaprogramming) for more details)